Lee Frayer

-Lee Frayer (October 2, 1874 – July 25, 1938) was an American racecar driver who competed in the 1911 Indianapolis 500.
+Lee Ambrose Frayer (October 2, 1874 – July 25, 1938) was an American racing driver who competed in the 1911 Indianapolis 500.
 Driving a Firestone-Columbus automobile, Frayer won a 100-mile race in Columbus, Ohio, defeating, among others, the great Barney Oldfield.

-He was born in La Grange, Missouri.
+Frayer was born in La Grange, Missouri.
 His car participated in the 1906 Vanderbilt Cup with Frank Lawell driving.